Blue castle on an old door

 Raclette SchweizRaclette (Foto: Schweiz Tourismus André Meier)

-Entering someone's home without taking off your shoes
+Entering a stranger's house without taking off your shoes

-It doesn't matter if your host cleans the apartment every day or hasn't held a vacuum cleaner in two months: In Switzerland, you are generally expected to take off your shoes when entering an apartment or house.
-Unless your host explicitly mentions that you are allowed to keep your shoes on.
+No matter if your host cleans the apartment daily or hasn't touched a vacuum cleaner in two months: In Switzerland, it is generally expected that you take off your shoes when entering someone's home.
+Unless your host explicitly says that you can keep your shoes on.

-Waiting for help without asking anyone if you get lost
+Waiting for help without asking anyone if you have lost your way

-In some countries, standing at a crossroads with a confused look on your face is enough to be offered assistance.
-This may happen in Switzerland in some cases, but it is rare.
-So if you need help or directions, it's best to just ask.
+In many countries, it’s enough to stand confused at a crossroads and helplessly gaze around to get offered support.
+This might happen in Switzerland at times, but it's quite rare.
+So if you need help or directions, it’s best to just ask.

-Carrying all your luggage during a city stopover
+Carrying all your luggage during a city layover

-Because Switzerland is so small and compact, you may pass by an interesting place or two on your journey from A to B. This is a great opportunity to get to know new places you didn't have in your itinerary.
-For example, you might travel from Zurich to Geneva and put in a stop in Bern.
-However, if you're traveling with two suitcases and three backpacks, this is easier said than done.
-Fortunately, SBB train stations are all well equipped with lockers.
-So you can store your luggage for a fee during your discovery tour.
+Since Switzerland is so small and compact, you might come across an interesting place while traveling from A to B. For instance, you can travel from Zurich to Geneva and make a stop in Bern.
+You might hesitate to do so because you're traveling with two suitcases and three backpacks.
+Fortunately, all SBB train stations are well-equipped with lockers.
+This way, you can store your luggage for a fee while you explore.

 Schliessfächer SchweizSchliessfächer am Bahnhof (Foto: Seraina Zellweger)